typelevel/Laika/docs/extending-laika/parser.md

 The `extensions` collection allows to add functionality beyond just markup parsing.
-If, for example, the markup parser inserts AST nodes into the final result that are not known to the default renderers for HTML or PDF, an extension might provide additional renderers for these custom nodes.
+If, for example, the markup parser inserts AST nodes into the final result that are not known to the default renderers for HTML, EPUB or PDF, an extension might provide additional renderers for these custom nodes.

 See the [ExtensionBundle Scaladoc][bundle-scaladoc] for an overview of the available